 Around 1925, a sexologist named Magnus Hirschfeld from Germany published an article.
 In it, he described for the first time the difference between the sexual desire for persons of the same gender compared to a deep desire to live and/or dress as the opposite gender because it matches how you feel and view yourself.

 In the 1950s the concepts and theories about gender, gender roles, and gender identity were introduced and defined in the psychological literature.
 Psychologists, such as Jerome Kagan and John Money, initially believed that gender identity was simply a degree a person felt feminine or masculine coupled with the ability to live openly and freely as who they are supporting a secure sense of self.

 From around 1965 through 1985 researchers such as Sandra Bem, Richard Green, Harry Benjamin, and, Robert Stoller furthered the understanding of gender and gender identity.
 Green, Benjamin, and Stoller pioneered gender identity clinics, as well as gender-related medical and surgical treatments.

-The ongoing work of these and other pioneer researchers in the field of gender identity development raised awareness that gender is not exclusively determined by assigned sex at birth but determined by a person’s sense, belief, and the ultimate expression of self.
+The ongoing work of these and other pioneer researchers in the field of gender identity development raised awareness that gender is not exclusively determined by

 A bit more to understand